cloudboy-jh/churn2.0/README.md

 ## Why Churn?

-**Built for developers, by developers.** Churn is an AI-assisted CLI tool that helps you maintain and refactor codebases with intelligent analysis—all from your terminal.
+**Built for developers, by developers.** Churn is a context intelligence layer that structures and analyzes code for AI agents and workflows—all from your terminal.

 **What makes Churn different:**